-- Never use Teflon tape on fuel oil fittings. - Tape fragments can lodge in fuel line components and fuel unit, damaging the equipment and preventing proper operation. - Use oil-resistant pipe sealant compounds.
+- Never use Teflon tape on fuel oil fittings. - Tape fragments can lodge in fuel line components and fuel unit, damaging the equipment and preventing proper operation. - Use pipe joint sealant approved for use on kerosene, fuel oils and biodiesel fuels.

 Note: to determine the proper fuel line size, refer to the fuel pump manufacturer's instructions provided with the burner.
-Refer to Figure 8 or Figure 9 for typical installation layouts.
+Refer to Figure 15 or Figure 16 for typical installation layouts.